Three ways to make an impact with inks

 We know a thing or two about Drawing Ink.
 We’ve been making ours since the 1890s, using the best ingredients to make no less than 26 glorious shades.
-Here are three ways to use this most noble and versatile medium.
+Here are three ways to use this versatile medium.

 Make sweeping lines and bold edges

 Some things can’t be achieved with a modern pen, so if you want strong edges and tapered lines, turn to Winsor & Newton inks.
 Try brushes or dip pens for different effects in your drawing, or you might want to indulge in a spot of calligraphy.
 Our inks can even be used for airbrushing but be sure to thin them first with deionised water.

 Create layers of beautiful colour